marcomarasca/SDCND-Road-Lanes/README.md

 right_mean = np.mean(right_lines, axis = 0) if len(right_lines) > 0 else None
 ```

-From the average of the slope and intercept we can compute the sinlge left and right lanes:
+From the average of the slope and intercept we can compute the single left and right lanes:

 ```python
 def get_line_coordinates(line_slope_intercept, y1, y2):